EulerSearch/embedding_studio/docs/tutorial/hello_unstructured_world.md

 ## Сlickstream emulation

-Once all services are up, you can start using EmbeddingStudio.
+Once all services are up, you can start using Embedding Studio.
 Let's simulate a user search session.
-We'll run a pre-built script that will invoke the EmbeddingStudio API and emulate user behavior:
+We'll run a pre-built script that will invoke the Embedding Studio API and emulate user behavior:

 ```shell
 docker compose --profile demo_stage_clickstream up -d